-First consider the case that $j$ is not a bottom-item of $\pi$.
-Since all other items which are superior to $j$ don't change their positions and $j$ is a non-bottom-item, then $j$ has no incentive to move since it has already been placed in the best bin it fits and has the minimum possible cost-share.
-Now we turn to the case of $j$ being a bottom-item.
+First consider the case that $j$ is not a bottom item of $\pi$.
+Since all other items which are bigger than $j$ don't change their positions and $j$ is a non-bottom item, then $j$ has no incentive to move since it has already been placed in the best bin it fits and has the minimum possible cost-share.
+Now we turn to the case of $j$ being a bottom item.
 Suppose there are $m$ bins under packing $\pi$, and name them as $B_1,B_2,\ldots,B_m$ as their opening order under $BFD$ algorithm, i.e., $B_1$ is the first opened bin, and $B_m$ is the last one.
-For $k=1,2,\ldots,m$, let $b_k$ be the bottom-item of bin $B_k$.
-Then by the $BFD$ algorithm we have $b_1\succ b_2\succ\cdots\succ b_m$.
-Besides, we know that when each bottom-item $b_k$ ($k\le m$) is considered by $BFD$, it can not be put into any existing bin $B_h$ with $h<k$.
-So we can see that after all items in $S$ change their bins, item $j$ is still a bottom-item in the new resulted packing (denoted by $\pi'$).
+For $k=1,2,\ldots,m$, let $b_k$ be the bottom item of bin $B_k$.
+Then by the $BFD$ algorithm, we have $b_1\succ b_2\succ\cdots\succ b_m$.
+Besides, we should note that when each bottom item $b_k$ ($k\le m$) is considered by $BFD$, it can not be put into any existing bin $B_h$ with $h<k$.
+So we can see that after all items in $S$ change their bins, item $j$ is still a bottom item in the new resulted packing (denoted by $\pi'$).
 Now suppose under $\pi$, $j$ is the bottom of bin $B_k$, i.e., $j=b_k$; and under the new packing $\pi'$, $j\in B'$.
-If $j$ can decrease its cost by the simultaneous migration of $S$ (otherwise we are done), then combining with the cost-sharing rule with $\Lambda=\frac23$, we know it must be the case that $s(B_k)<\frac23$ and $s(B')>s(B_k)$.
-Denote by $i'$ the second largest item in bin $B'$ of $\pi'$.
+If $j$ can decrease its cost by the simultaneous migration of $S$ (otherwise we are done), then combining with the cost-sharing rule with $\Lambda=\frac23$, we know it must be the case that $s(B_k)<\frac23$ (thus $B_k$ contains only one item with size at least $\frac13$) and $s(B')>s(B_k)$.
+Denote by $i'$ the second biggest item in bin $B'$ of $\pi'$.
 We consider two possible scenarios.